 We were created with a longing for something more than a man.
 Good husbands and great marriages are wonderful, but they don’t have the power to make us truly happy.
 We can only find happiness when we have a relationship with God or a Higher Power.

-There are no quick tips or easy answers to the “I’m married to a good man, why aren’t I happy?” question.
-You need to dig into your own heart and soul, because the answers really are within out.
+There are no quick tips or easy answers to the “My husband is a good man but I don’t love him and am not happy” problem.
+It’s time to dig into your heart and soul, and find the answer you’re searching for.

 1. Pull your focus away from your husband